 So I opened the kiln and was surprised at how the glazes turned out.
-Most of them sadly I didn’t like too much.
-Because I didn’t have big buckets of clay and had mixed 300g batches of the test-gazes I had to brush on some of the glazes to the teapots and mugs.
-That, however, didn’t go so well since the glaze was mixed more liquidy for dipping stuff in it.
+Most of them I didn’t like too much.
+Because I didn’t have big buckets of glazes and had mixed 300g batches of the test-gazes I had to brush on some of the glazes to the teapots and mugs.
+That, however, didn’t turn out as expected since the glaze was mixed more liquidy for dipping stuff in it.
 So it got patchy.
 The effect is cool on some pots but different than I imagined it to be.
 And the glaze I was trusting would turn out like Yellow Salt became totally brown and looked horribly grandpa-like.
 So that was a disappointment.
 But it got even worse when I came to unload what I was really super curious about: My crystal glaze mug.
-The glaze, so the author, would develope cristals even without special cooling-procedure.
+The glaze, so the author, would develope crystals even without special cooling-procedure.
 Well, it did but it also peeled off the mug completely.
 I had put the mug into a flat bowl, because I heard that crystal-glazes run a lot and I didn’t want my kilnshelves to be damaged.
 It was a good idea anyways, since it caught most of the glazeflakes.
 I guess that is a typical example of glaze and claybody not fitting each other.

 On a brighter note I also unloaded a ton of testtiles with layering-combinations of glazes.
 And boy, did some of them turn out nice.
 Like really, really nice.
 One might say even gorgeous.
 I had mixed a glaze that was supposed to be reddish but turned out rather brown and boring.
 Layerd over a green matt glaze though it ran and exposed a beautiful golden teadust-surface.
 So even though the glaze is not so nice I’m going to mix a bigger batch of it since it creates this nice effect when layered.